HSBC Bank - Corporate Governance | HSBC

 Information with respect to any Board or Committee meeting should be sent to Directors at least five (5) days in advance of the meeting, if possible.
 Materials relating to any matter in which a Director has a personal interest will be withheld from that Director.
 Financial statements included in this information should be condensed with commentary focused on important issues, trends or variances, noting the perceived reasons therefor and the opportunities or risks, if any, which may result.

 Minutes of all Board and Committee meetings shall be sent to all Directors unless it is legally required that such minutes be kept confidential or such minutes relate to a matter in which a Director has a personal interest.

 The Committee structure of the Board shall be reviewed annually.
-The Board will have Audit, Risk and Compliance Committees.
+The Board will have Audit, Risk, Compliance and Chairman's Committees.
 The Board may also appoint other ad hoc committees for limited purposes and duration as it deems appropriate.
 The Corporate Secretary and the Chairman, in consultation with the CEO, shall make recommendations to the Board regarding membership on the Committees.
 The Board will appoint and remove all Committee members and the Chair of each Committee.

 Each standing Committee of the Board shall adopt and approve a charter.
 Each such charter, and any amendments thereto, must be approved by the Board.
 At least annually, each Committee will review the appropriateness of its charter and evaluate and report on the satisfaction of its responsibilities to the Board.

 The Chair of each Committee, in consultation with Committee members and senior management of the Corporation will determine the frequency and length of the meetings of the Committee.

 Unless otherwise stated in a Committee charter, quorum and the vote required at any Committee meeting shall be determined in the same manner as a quorum for a meeting of the Board as set forth above under the heading "Meetings".